 When thinking about your budget for buying a house, you probably focus on the down payment and monthly mortgage payment.
 But, as a future homeowner, these aren’t the only costs you should factor in.

-When it comes to buying a home, many of the expenditures related to homeownership don’t come with price tags.
-Costs will vary and are ongoing throughout your time as a homeowner.
-And while some may only impact your wallet once, others you’ll pay repeatedly — whether annually, monthly or from time to time as needed.
-Having an idea of what expenses to expect can help prevent sticker shock — and gives you the ability to prepare for them whenever they do come your way.
+Many homeownership expenditures don’t come with price tags.
+Costs will vary and while some may only impact your wallet once, others could be periodic and might need to be factored into your regular budget.
+Some costs will be predictable, while others can pop up without much warning.
+Having an idea of what expenses to expect can help prevent sticker shock — and help you prepare for when they come your way.

-Let’s examine what the total cost of homeownership can look like.
+Let’s examine what some of these costs might look like.

 A lot goes into buying a home, but you have an ally by your side every step of the way.
 Sign up to get your free guide for the ultimate homebuying experience.